jesus-333/Unity-hand-tracking/README.md

 A simple video demo is aviable at this [link(1)](https://www.youtube.com/watch?v=O4Udf7Gu3zE).
 I also made another video demo with a far mored advance hand tracking method that use always the same technique to link Python and Unity.
 You could find the video at this [link(2)](https://www.youtube.com/watch?v=1nmR-dRdeos).

-For the code for the advance hand tracking see my other project called Hand Tracking Pytorch.
+For the code of the advance hand tracking see my other project called Hand Tracking Pytorch.
 You could find the repository on my profile or following this [link](https://github.com/jesus-333/Hand-Tracking-Pytorch).

 I upload a pdf report that describ in all details how the code and the unity integration work.